neocedrus/aui-students-careers/.github/pull_request_template.md

 # 📸 Screenshots:

-If applicable, please provide screenshots to help illustrate the changes:r
+If applicable, please provide screenshots to help illustrate the changes

+---